-Recently redesigned, this gateway site adjacent to river incorporates the Tadcaster bus depot and a public car park and significantly detracts from the character and appearance of the conservation area.
-However, as with the John Smith Car Park site above, this area should remain within the conservation area and efforts made to enhance it through better design including more tree planting.
+Recently redesigned, this gateway site adjacent to river incorporates the Tadcaster bus depot, the Health Centre and a public car park (Britannia Car Park) continues to significantly detract from the character and appearance of the conservation area.
+However, as with the John Smith Car Park site above, this area should remain within the conservation area and efforts made to enhance it through better design including more tree planting, better surfaces, street furniture and landscaping generally.

-- · Important gateway site for visitors. - · Incorporates the landmark former Britannia public house. - Public access to the riverside and Crab Garth, an important area of open space outside the conservation area.
+- · Important gateway site for visitors. - Incorporates the landmark former Britannia public house. - Public access to the riverside and Crab Garth, an important area of open space outside the conservation area. - · Location of the Health Centre.